 Table 4.4.1 lists 128 NFPA 325 chemicals and 178 total flammable chemicals.
 The table shows the concentration of the compound in ppm at 10% of the LEL, in column 5.
 The rightmost column shows the equivalent PID reading when the unit is calibrated to isobutylene with a 10.6 eV lamp (calculated as 10% LEL/CF).
-When the alarm is set to the 10% LEL equivalent value for any chemical, it provides a warning also for all other chemicals.
+When the alarm is set to the 10% LEL equivalent value for any chemical, it provides a warning also for all other chemicals on the list that are above it.
+The unit alarms at <10% LEL for these chemicals.
 A PID set to the following alarms and not beeping provides 10% of LEL protection for: